Track Link Performance Across Channels: Complete 2025 Guide

 • Add UTM parameters for tracking across multiple domains.

 Stefan Pettersson's research highlights how Relatable optimized their Instagram guide promotion.
-By combining UTM parameters with Bitly for link shortening, they maintained tracking while creating shareable links perfect for social media profiles [3].
+By combining UTM parameters with Bitly for link shortening, they maintained tracking while creating shareable links perfect for YouTube profiles [3].

 Measure and Improve Results